-- 1. Always use dry, seasoned firewood, up to 18"(457mm) long.
-Load wood, a mixture of large and small pieces, on top of a good ash base (1"(25mm) minimum). - 2.
+- 1. Always use dry, seasoned firewood, up to 18"(457mm) long. - 2.
 Operate on a medium to high setting, for up to 1 hour from cold start.
 After the initial warm up period, refuel and leave the air control on a medium setting for 5 to 10 minutes more and then set the air control to the desired position. - 3.
 If a slow burn is desired, set the air control to low.
 Active secondary burning should be present above the wood load.
 If it is not present or goes out shortly after, proper operating temperature has not been reached and the stove needs additional warm up time.